aetperf/aetperf.github.io/_posts/2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 DuckDB is an embedded analytical database optimized for OLAP (Online Analytical Processing) workloads, for analytics queries over large datasets rather than transactional operations:
 - **In-process**: No separate server to install or manage
 - **Fast**: Uses columnar storage with vectorized execution
-- **Handles large data**: Out-of-core processing lets it work with datasets larger than available RAM
+- **Handles relatively large data**: Out-of-core processing lets it work with datasets larger than available RAM

 ### Python Requirements